50% OFF On Grammarly Premium

 Here are a few situations where direct characterization might be particularly effective:

 1. Introducing a new character: When you first introduce a character, it can be helpful to provide some direct characterization to give readers a sense of who they are.
-This can help readers to form an initial impression of the character and make it easier to follow along with the story.
+This can help readers form an initial impression of the character and make it easier to follow along with the story.

 5. Establishing tone: It can also be used to establish the tone of a story.
 By describing characters in a particular way, you can create a mood or atmosphere that sets the tone for the rest of the narrative.